Sight Words for 1st Grade: A List & Guide for Parents

 What Are Sight Words?

-Sight words, or high-frequency words, are common words you often find in written text.
+High-frequency words are words found often in written text.
+Some can be decoded, and some can’t.
 They make up about 80% of the words in children’s books and half of all written content.
+Though there’s some overlap, not all high-frequency words are sight words and vice versa.

 Educator Dr. Edward William Dolch spent years studying children’s literature.
 He encountered the same words repeatedly.
 Many of these words didn’t follow traditional phonetic rules, but he realized children needed to be able to read these words to be fluent readers.

-He compiled a list of 220 sight words, which he believed were crucial for children to learn early in their reading journey.
-The Dolch Sight Word list has become a staple in many reading programs for kids.
+He compiled a list of 220 words (a bit more than 40 per grade from Pre-K through 3rd grade), which he believed were crucial for children to learn early in their reading journey.
+The Dolch Word List has become a staple in many reading programs for kids.

 The Importance of Teaching Phonics and Sight Words